What is PIP?

 - Family members who provide support or care

-Watch this short video to learn more about supporting information.
+Watch this short video to learn more about supporting information (begins at 3:01).

 One of our qualified health professionals will assess you.
 They are all nurses, physiotherapists, occupational therapists or paramedics and they have all been specially trained in carrying out functional assessments.